losertlab/NeuroART/README.md

 </p>

 - *Average neuron radius*: in microns
 - *DF/F display width*: The number of frames of which you would like to observe the ΔF/F traces at a given time. (i.e., The length of the ΔF/F traces to be displayed in the app window).
-Please make sure that this number does not exceed the number of frames you are planning to collect as the initial batch for identifying cell locations.
+Please make sure that this number does not exceed the number of frames you are planning to collect as the initial batch for identifying cell coordinates.
 - *Experiment ID*: Output variables will be saved as a .mat file under this name.
 - *Image folder*: The folder where the image frames will be saved in real-time.
+You will be prompted to select the folder once you click on this text field.
 - *Image file name*: The name of the image file (This can be either a RAW file or a TIF stack).
 It is not necessary to have this file while providing input parameters.
 The app will wait until this file appears in the folder specified as the “Image folder”.
+Do not include the file extension here, only type the name of the file.
 - *Image format*: RAW/TIF
 - *Imaging system*: The name of the imaging system.
-If all the images are already available and you only need to analyze data, please select “Offline Mode”.
+If all the frames are already available and you only need to analyze data, please select “Offline Mode”.
 - *Number of channels*: For single channel data, select 1.
 Otherwise, select the number of channels available in the acquired images.
-- *Analyzing Receptive Fields?* Select “Yes” if you are planning to perform tuning analysis.
+- *Analyzing Receptive Fields?* Select “Yes” if you are planning to perform tuning analysis and the required files are available.
-- *Red Channel Available?* Select “Yes” if you are using red channel (static channel) for cell detection
+- *Red Channel Available?* Select “Yes” if you are using red channel (static channel) for cell detection.
 - *Cell Finding Method*: Four options available for cell finding: Manual, CaImAn, Cite-On, and from file (previously saved coordinates)
+- *Stimulation*: By default, this property is set to "None".
+Currently, NeuroART supports Boulder Nonlinear Systems SLM, PraireLink, and Mightex Polygon DMD, for photostimulation.
+Select these options only if they are available and already calibrated.
-- *ROI Type*: By default, this app performs calcium image analysis on donut shaped (not filled) regions of interest (ROIs) around each of the identified cells (neurons).
-If your cells have filled ROIs, select “Filled”
+- *ROI Type*: By default, this app performs calcium image analysis on the entire cell bodies.
+If you want to analyze donut shaped (not filled) regions of interest (ROIs) around each of the identified cells (neurons), select “Not Filled”
 - *Network Analysis Method*: During the real-time analysis loop, the app will rank the cells according to their degree in the functional network, which is derived based on the correlation between each pair of ΔF/F traces.
 Currently, we derive this network based on two algorithms, minimum spanning tree method (“MST”) and the correlation threshold method (“Correlations”).
 Select the method you prefer.
 - *Correlation Analysis Window*: By default, correlations are calculated for a cumulative window (consider all the frames acquired until the latest frame).
 However, if you want to only consider short term correlations between the ΔF/F traces, select “Fixed”.
 Otherwise, select “Cumulative” to continue the analysis on a cumulative window.
 - *Correlation Window Size*: If you selected “Fixed” above, please specify the preferred window size